awilli1186/wee-website/content/script/dom/$offset.md

 ---
 name: $offset
-heading: Get the offset position of a matching selection
+heading: Get the offset position of a matching selection relative to the document
 ---

 ---variables---